 Mick has taken part in various national competitions over the years.
 In 1998 he won first place in kata and second place in kumite in The Southern Regions.

-Throughout his time training, Mick has passed National Instructor and Judging exams 3,2 and 1, and has a fully enhanced DBS Certificate and Coaching License.
+Throughout his time training, Mick has passed International Instructor D Licence and Natiional Judging exams 3,2 and 1, and has a fully enhanced DBS Certificate and Coaching License.
 He has achieved a certificate in Child Protection in Sport and is a qualified first aider.